TJVering/EDUGraphAPI/README.md

 It was created because that the web app is configured with multi-authentications and it could not redirect to the correct login page when unauthorized.

-We overrided the HandleUnauthorizedRequest method to redirect to /Account/Login:
+We overrided the **HandleUnauthorizedRequest** method to redirect the user to /Account/Login:

 ~~~c#
 protected override void HandleUnauthorizedRequest(AuthorizationContext filterContext)